 M5 (NGC 5904)

-A bright, compact globular cluster in
+M5 (NGC 5904) is a bright, compact globular cluster in

-the constellation Serpens, 8° southweat
+the constellation Serpens, 8° southwest

 of alpha Serpentis.
 Under very good seeing conditions, M5 can just be glimpsed

 with the naked eye.
 Binoculars reveal it as a fuzzy patch.
 It was first

 seen by Gottfried Kirch and his wife Maria Margarethe in 1702, and found

 M5 shows a marked ellipticity and is one of the oldest globular clusters

 in the Milky Way Galaxy with an estimated age of 13 billion years.
 It may

 contain as many as half a million stars.

 ||165 light-years (50 pc)